Paul W. Reeve and Thomas A. Wayment, "Discussing Difficult Topics: Race and the Priesthood," Religious Educator 17, no. 3 (2016): 126–43.

 Reeve: So other Church leaders had this alternate explanation.
 They thought there must be some sort of agency at play here, because Brigham Young’s accusation removed agency from the equation.
 Black people must have made some decision in the premortal existence that led to them being born into black skin and this cursed lineage.
 So, sometimes the invented explanation was that they were neutral in the War in Heaven.
 Brigham Young rejected that outright in 1869.
 To the School of Prophets, he said there were no neutral spirits in the War in Heaven; everyone chose sides.
 Then Brigham Young returned immediately to the curse of Cain explanation for black skin and the priesthood restriction.
 But that didn’t get rid of the idea of neutrality or black people being “less valiant”; other leaders would return to it.
 It would shift from neutral to less valiant.

 I think that it’s an important point for people to be aware of, that there’s only one explanation that Brigham Young gave.
 He never deviated from it throughout his entire life.
 He resorted only to the Bible, the book of Genesis, and Cain’s murder of Abel.
 People in the 1880s started to refer to the Book of Abraham, like George Q. Cannon, and then that would take on a life of its own.
 The Book of Abraham wasn’t canonized until 1880, and Brigham Young never resorted to it.
 Joseph Smith gave us the Book of Abraham, and there’s no record of him using it as justification for a race-based priesthood restriction.
-So it’s important to have all that in our understanding of what the only rationale was for a prophet/president, and it was the curse of Cain, and it created a theological problem in the way that he articulated it.
+So it’s important to have all that in our understanding of what the only rationale was for a prophet/

 The other important idea to keep in mind is that all of the previous explanations have now been disavowed by this generation of leaders.
 The First Presidency and the Quorum of Twelve approved the “Race and the Priesthood” essay.
 It disavows all of the previous justifications.
 There is no need to defend past statements on race when this generation of leaders has disavowed them.
 And this generation of leaders condemns all racism, past and present.
 That includes racism within the Church.
 It has now been condemned.